 - Unemployment: All of these funds source from France’s unemployment system, which is also where employers must direct these taxes.
 They start at 4% for up to €12,516.

-Monaco Payroll Options
+Monaco Payroll Options for Companies

 When you set up your payroll for your international company, you have a few management options.
 Your choices include: